towolf/towolf.github.com/docs/PsychDocumentation/BeampositionQueries.markdown

 graphics driver with visual stimulus onset timing.
-If you want to use your panel at a non-native resolution or orientation, leave it set at its native maximum settings and orientation and then use the panelfitter and display rotation functions of PsychImaging\(\).
+If you want to use your panel at a non-native resolution or orientation, leave it set at its native maximum settings and orientation and then use the panelfitter and display rotation functions of PsychImaging().
 See the demo PanelFitterDemo.m and its "help PanelFitterDemo" for further explanation on how to use the panelfitter.

-2. System overload: Too many other applications are running in parallel to Psychtoolbox, introducing severe timing noise into the calibration and test loop.
+\2.
+System overload: Too many other applications are running in parallel to Psychtoolbox, introducing severe timing noise into the calibration and test loop.
 See 'help SyncTrouble' on what to do.
 This happens rather seldomly.

-3. Driver bug: Not much you can do, except submit a bug report to Apple or Microsoft for your specific hardware + software setup.
+\3.
+Driver bug: Not much you can do, except submit a bug report to Apple or Microsoft for your specific hardware + software setup.
 This is by far the most common cause of failure.
 Psychtoolbox tries to enable work-arounds for some common problems if possible.
 Usually you should